EstebanMqz/Basic-Ex./README.md

 ##### License:&nbsp;[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ---
-*Note:* This repository was modified on 2023 for presentation purposes as most of my repos. <br>
+*Note:* This repository was modified on 2023 for *presentation* purposes as most of my repos in my profile.<br>
-They are a brief recap of the tools & skills I've had the chance to work on with git but most of my projects still remain private. <br>
+They intend to be a brief *recap* of some of the skills acquired during the B.Eng using the tools mentioned.<br>
+[commit-history](https://github.com/EstebanMqz/Basic-Ex./commits/main) is found here.<br>

 If you have any questions or comments, please feel free to send me an [email](mailto:emarquez1895@gmail.com).<br><br>